Welcome to WorshipWeb

 - Our worship resources are now tagged!
 Are you looking for readings that address “brokenness” or chalice lightings that speak to our 7th Principle?
 Search our entire database by Principle, Source, or spiritual theme.

 - We've kept WorshipWeb fresh by retiring some material that addresses historical moments.

 - We're preparing new material, in addition to the submissions we receive.
 Watch for content from Skinner House meditation manuals and from the new (and sold out) Young Adult book becoming: A Spiritual Guide for Navigating Adulthood.

-WorshipWeb also offers articles, workshop outlines, and other practical resources for the leaders of UU worship services.
+WorshipWeb offers articles, workshop outlines, and other practical resources for the leaders of UU worship services.

-Contemporary Worship talks about "new," more "dynamic" styles of worship.
+- Contemporary Worship talks about more dynamic styles of worship.

 The UU Sankofa Archive includes a rich collection of openings, closings, prayers, readings, and sermons created by people of color and Hispanic descent who have made Unitarian Universalism their home.
 Coordinated by UU minister Rev. Dr. Mark Morrison-Reed.